skonfig/extra/type/__iptables_rule/man.rst

 DESCRIPTION
 -----------
-This cdist type allows you to manage iptable rules in a distribution independent manner.
+This type allows you to manage iptable rules in a distribution independent manner.

 See :strong:`cdist-type__iptables_apply`\ (7) for the
 execution order of these rules.
 It will be executed